bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 Note that the path to `nginx` will be different depending on what value (if any) you used in the `./configure` stage.

-If you now navigate to your IP address, you should see a “Welcome to Nginx!” message.
+If you now navigate to your IP address, you should see a "Welcome to Nginx!" message.
 Great!

 ### Make Apache listen on a different port